Haiti's new 'consensus' government fails to satisfy opposition

 He said the choice of Carel Alexandre as head of public security was especially "worrying."

-Alexandre was former chief of security at the presidential palace but was forced out in 2012 under pressure from U.S. officials and human rights groups over ties to a band of corrupt former police officers, sources said.
+Alexandre was former chief of security at the presidential palace but was forced out in 2012 under pressure from human rights groups, sources say.

 The new planning minister, Yves Germain Joseph, is a former senior palace official who was close to late dictator Jean-Claude "Baby Doc" Duvalier who died last year.